ircv3/ircv3-specifications/extensions/message-tags.md

 This allows clients to selectively remove features from their user interface that rely on any client-only tag that the server has blocked.

+Note that blocking tags will not necessarily block the message that the tag is attached to.

 The `CLIENTTAGDENY` token value is a comma `,` (0x2C) separated list of blocked client-only tags.
 The client-only prefix (`+`) is omitted when a tag appears in this list.

 An asterisk `*` (0x2A) indicates that **all** client-only tags are blocked.